Our Hike To The Grand Canyon's West Exit

 We did not forget, even in this most empyrean of canyons, that we were hiking on No Kings Day (Mrill, me, Missy):

-This geologic map (a piece of the magnificent work of George Billingsley and Peter Huntoon.
-1981) shows clearly the edge at 2 where the Sanup drops precipitately 3500' (but that is not of course to the bottom of the inner gorge now buried by Lake Mead silt), continuing north in curves, a saddle, and the small platform, Esplanade Sandstone.
+This geologic map (a piece of the magnificent work of George Billingsley and Peter Huntoon, 1981) shows clearly the edge at 2 where the Sanup drops precipitately 3600' (though no longer of course to the bottom of the inner gorge now buried by Lake Mead silt), continuing north in curves, a saddle, and the small platform of Pe, Esplanade Sandstone.

 No comments: